-Here is an image from the Police document showing what happens to faces when the image is zoomed and what the police require.
+The image above from the Police document showing what happens to faces when the image is zoomed and what the police require.
 You will see that wide angle shots are almost useless when you zoom into the face, and zoomed images are useless when seeing the overall event.

 Some of the key Police recommendations

 Apart from the most important area discussed above which is a. getting the culprits identification and b. seeing the overall actions, there are quite a few other areas discussed in the downloadable report below.